Zibonnn/daycounter/README.md

 # To Do

-- Add date range setting (show all counters within 30 days, etc.)
+- Change styling for "Today" events

 # Changelog

+### 3.0.2

+- Add date range filter for within the week, month, quarter, half-year, or year
+- Add optional privacy filter that fades / blurs counters on inactivity / page load

 ### 3.0.1

-- Fix repeat bug so to not cause recurrence until day after it has occured
+- Fix repeat bug so to not cause recurrence until day after it has occurred

 ### 3.0.0